Skip to Main Content

 Liberal Arts

-• Project, Internship, or non-major elective cannot replace the Special Topic Studio requirement.
+• Project, Internship, or non-major elective cannot replace the Special Topic Studio requirement

 • All students entering the Industrial Design program must participate in the department’s required Academic Laptop Program.
-Detailed information will be available in early summer.
+Detailed information is available in early summer.
 Students should direct questions to the Computer Technician in the Industrial Design Department.
 Technical support is available only to those who participate in the laptop program.